Bathalapalli-SaiRangaPavan/Netflix-Clone-Assignment/README.md

 ![Screenshot (95)](https://github.com/user-attachments/assets/7a845a5a-2e6c-4257-af2e-d754c105b68b)

-# Step 8: Create a Pipeline Project in Jenkins

-## Create a Pipeline Job in Jenkins
+## Step 8: Create a Pipeline Job in Jenkins

 1. **Open Jenkins Dashboard:**
    - Navigate to your Jenkins instance in a web browser.